Windows 11 installation: Everything you need to know

 Windows 11 OOBE

-Since the clean installation process erases everything on the computer, it’s the method of choice to upgrade from an older version, such as Windows 8.1, 7, and even older, if the hardware meets the minimum requirements.
+Since the clean installation process erases everything on the computer, it’s the method of choice to upgrade from an older version, such as Windows 10, 8.1, 7, and even older, if the hardware meets the minimum requirements.

-You can perform a clean installation of Windows 11 in a number of ways.
-You can create a USB bootable media with the Media Creation Tool to start the computer and continue the setup.
 Usually, this is the option to upgrade a system or install Windows on an empty hard drive.
-You can also use connect the USB flash drive media to the computer to start the setup and use the keep nothing option to perform a clean installation.
+You can also connect the USB flash drive media to the computer while the operating system is running to start the setup and use the keep nothing option to perform a clean installation.

-Alternatively, if the device is already running Windows 11, but it is causing problems, you can perform a clean installation using the “Reset this PC” recovery option.
+Alternatively, if the device is already running Windows 11 but is causing problems, you can perform a clean installation using the “Reset this PC” recovery option.
+This feature wipes out the hard drive and reinstalls Windows 11 without using additional tools.
+You can reinstall Windows using the locally available image or download a fresh image from the cloud.

 The cloud option comes in handy if one or more installation files in the local image are damaged, or the computer uses a custom image from the manufacturer, and you want a clean installation without custom settings and pre-installed applications.